The-Cloud-Dev/scratch2py/README.md

 # Checks if a user exists.
 Returns true or false
 s2py.getProjects('user')
 # Gets the titles and project IDs of a user.
-s2py.postProjectComments('Project id','content','parent id(Optional)','commentee id(optional)')
-# Posts a project based on the project id and content.
-Parent ID is the Id of the comment for replying.
-Commentee ID is your user ID.
 s2py.love('project id')
 # Loves a project based on the ID.
 s2py.unlove('project id')